 Supportive measures are intended to restore or preserve equal access to UW’s education programs and activities, including work environments, without burdening the other party.
-These measures may help individuals access UW environments safely or may be designed to deter any sex- or gender-based violence or harassment.
+These measures may help individuals access UW environments safely or may be designed to deter any sex- or gender-based violence, harassment, or discrimination.
 Supportive measures may be available regardless of whether a complaint is filed, or an investigation is requested.

 Mutual No Communication Directives (MNCDs)

-Mutual No Communication Directives (MNCDs) are one type of supportive measure that may be requested through an advocate or Human Resource Consultant and issued following the Office of the Title IX Coordinator’s assessment.
-MNCDs do not always accompany an investigation, and if they do, an individual will also receive a notice of why they’re being investigated and what’s been alleged.
-Because MNCDs may be issued even when no investigation is contemplated, they are intended to prevent two people from communicating with one another and are not intended to be disciplinary, punitive, or prevent anyone from accessing their educational or workplace environments.
+Mutual No Communication Directives (MNCDs) are one type of supportive measure that may be requested.
+MNCDS are intended to prevent two people from communicating with one another and are not intended to be disciplinary, punitive, or prevent anyone from accessing their educational or workplace environments.

-Specific staff can use this link to request a MNCD.
+Specific staff can use this link to request an MNCD.

 No. MNCDs are supportive measures that may be issued because a person believes they’ve experienced behavior Title IX prohibits and wants to be left alone.
 The person who requests the MNCD is also issued one.
 (They’re not in trouble either.)